kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/10-testimonials/01-styling-testimonials-part-1.md

 * The left side is only rounded because that containing `div` is using the full available width
 * We can give the allusion that the image is round by setting the container to have the same height and width as the image
 * How to find out dimensions of image
+    1. Right click
+    2. Open in new tab
-    - Right click, open in new tab, look at tab for dimensions
+    3. Look at tab for dimensions
-* To make the image a circle we just make the border-radius be 1/2 of the width or length of the image (_1/2 of 160px = 80px_)
+* To make the image a circle we just make the `border-radius` be 1/2 of the width or length of the image (_1/2 of 160px = 80px_)

 ![image dimensions](https://i.imgur.com/wSthxBB.png)